Header Ad Section

 What is an ORM Tool?

 An ORM tool is simply a software designed to help OOP developers to interact with relational databases.
-It simplifies the interaction between OOP and relational databases by automating data conversion.
-Developers can work with objects in their code while the ORM handles the underlying database queries.
+It simplifies the interaction between Object Oriented Programming (OOP) and Relational Databases (RDBMS) by automating data conversion.
+Developers can work with objects in their code while the ORM deals with database querying process.

 Popular ORM Tools by Programming Language